-- If appropriate, take internal action to prevent the problem recurring, for example, by training staff or improving systems.
+- If appropriate, take internal action to prevent the problem recurring, for example, by training staff or improving products, services or systems.

 - Follow up by contacting the customer to check that the complaint has been resolved to their satisfaction.

-- If the complaint was posted online, consider asking if the happy customer would remove it or post a follow-up stating that the matter is now resolved.
+- If the complaint was posted online, consider asking if the customer would be happy to remove it or post a follow-up stating that the matter is now resolved.